Fly Short Distances Using Fewer Miles by Taking Advantage of Distance-Based Frequent Flyer Programs (2021)

 JAL and Iberia charge based on the total distance you travel.
 You add up each of the individual flights (in both directions) to calculate the distance traveled.
 Since connections only add a small amount of extra distance, they usually don’t change your mileage tier and don't increase the total cost of the award, but in some cases they could.

 These programs are priced assuming you’ll be travelling round-trip.
 Because short trips cost more per mile than longer trips, they tend to be very expensive for one-way flights.
-In our example, the distance each way would be 4,027 miles, rather than the 3,950-mile air distance between the cities.
-(587 miles to New York, then 3,440 miles from New York to London), which pushes the trip into the next higher mileage tier.
+In our example, the distance each way would be 4,027 miles, rather than the 3,950-mile air distance between the cities (587 miles to New York and 3,440 miles from New York to London), which pushes the trip into the next higher mileage tier.
 On JAL, a round trip of 8,054 miles would cost 47,000 / 85,000 / 135,000 points, but a one-way ticket of 4,027 miles would cost much more than half this much, at 37,000 / 60,000 / 90,000 points.

-Every multi-carrier award chart is based on the total distance traveled, like the “normal” JAL and Iberia charts.
+Every multi-carrier award chart is based on the total distance traveled, like the “regular” JAL and Iberia charts.
 While the multi-carrier charts require more points per mile traveled than their “regular” charts, they are usually cheaper if you need to make connections or want to make stopovers.
 For example, if you know you need to make a connection, it can be cheaper to mix airlines and force British Airways to use its multi-carrier chart, rather than sticking with the regular award chart.

 Determining which Oneworld distance-based program to use

 The best way to get a sense of which program requires the fewest miles is to use the various "Award Pricing" tools like AwardHacker.
 However, you need to be careful, because the exact cost may depend on the exact routing you take, and these tools won't always provide accurate information for your trips.
-The tools do a good job of directing your attention to the right set of programs, but you may need to use each program's award calculators to figure out the exact number of points needed for your award.
-Find the Least Expensive Award Options for Your Destination.

 You may also want to look at our analysis of which distance-based programs is usually best for different types of flights.
 The Best Distance-based Frequent Flyer Programs.